-7.1 Factors to be considered
+7.1 Factors to be Considered

-7.1.1 Valued components
+7.1.1 Valued Components

-Valued components (VCs) refer to attributes associated with the project that have been identified to be of concern by the proponent, government agencies, Aboriginal peoples and/or the public.
-The value of a component not only relates to its role in the ecosystem, but also to the value placed on it by humans.
+Valued Components (VCs) refer to attributes of the physical, biophysical and human environment that may be affected by the Project that have been identified to be of concern by the Proponent, government agencies, Aboriginal peoples and the public.
+The value of a component not only relates to its role in the ecosystem, but also to the value placed on it by people.

-The proponent will identify the VCs deemed appropriate to ensure the full consideration of the factors listed in subsection 19(1) of CEAA, 2012 as well as the 2012 amendment to section 79 of the Species at Risk Act.
-A list of minimum required VCs are provided in section 9.1 of this document.
-This list will be completed according to the evolution and design of the project and reflect the knowledge acquired on the environment through public and Aboriginal consultations.

-The proponent will describe how other VCs were selected and what methods were used to predict and assess the adverse environmental effects of the project on these components.
+The Proponent will identify the VCs deemed appropriate to ensure the full consideration of the factors listed in subsection 19(1) of CEAA 2012 as well as the 2012 amendment to section 79 of the Species at Risk Act.
+As a minimum, the Proponent must consider the list of environmental components provided in section 9.1 of this document.
+The final list of VC to be presented in the EIS will be completed according to the evolution and design of the Project and reflect the knowledge acquired on the environment through public and Aboriginal consultations.
+The Proponent will describe how the VCs were selected and what methods were used to predict and assess the adverse environmental effects of the Project on these components.